 Grievances Against Institute Charter Schools

-CSI adheres to the CSI Grievance Policy.
-Generally, the following steps should be followed.
+The Institute adheres to the CSI Grievance Policy, and each Institute charter school utilizes a tiered approach for grievances.
+Generally, the following steps for addressing a grievance should be followed.

 - Address Issue with Those Directly Involved.
 The grievant must first bring the concern to the attention of the individual(s) directly involved.

 - Address Issue with School Leader.
-If a satisfactory resolution is not reached at the lowest possible level, or where the complaint directly involves the School Leader, the concern may then be brought to the attention of the School Leader.
+If the issue is not resolved to the satisfaction of the grievant at the lowest possible level, or where the complaint directly involves the school leader, the concern may then be brought to the attention of the school leader.

 - Prepare a Written Grievance for the Charter School Governing Board.
 If the issue is not resolved to the satisfaction of the grievant in Steps 1 and 2, the grievant may file a formal written grievance to the school’s governing board.

 - Submit a Written Grievance to the Colorado Charter School Institute Executive Director.
 If the grievant is not satisfied with the school board’s determination not to review the written grievance or the written resolution reached by the governing board after reviewing the grievance, the grievant may submit the concerns in written format to the Institute within five business days from receiving the written decision of governing board.
 After review, the Institute’s Executive Director will publish his/her conclusions in writing within 15 calendar days from receipt of the written concern.
 The decision of the charter school governing board will not be overturned unless there are compelling grounds that the school violated an applicable law, regulation, policy, or contract provision.
 The Institute can be contacted at (303) 866-3299 or email@example.com.